-In the event that an applicant's previous coursework does not include the required courses, upon the approval of the department chair s/he may be granted the opportunity to complete up to six (6) units of the studio art prerequisites during the first year of enrollment.
+In the event that an applicant's previous coursework does not include the required courses, upon the approval of the department chair s/he may be granted the opportunity to complete up to six (6) units of studio art during the first year of enrollment.

-Up to six (6) units of the studio art prerequisites are allowed from non-accredited studio art experience.
+Up to six (6) units are allowed from non-accredited studio art experience.
 Applicants can submit a portfolio for work done without the aid of an instructor and/or a portfolio and documentation from an instructor outside of an accredited institution.
 The requirements for each are as follows: